awsdocs/amazon-vpc-network-administrator-guide/doc_source/Introduction.md

 When you create a VPN connection, the VPN tunnel comes up when traffic is generated from your side of the VPN connection\.
 The virtual private gateway is not the initiator; your customer gateway must initiate the tunnels\.
 AWS VPN endpoints support rekey and can start renegotiations when phase 1 is about to expire if the customer gateway hasn't sent any renegotiation traffic\.

- For more information about the components of a VPN connection, see [VPN Connections](https://docs.aws.amazon.com/vpc/latest/userguide/vpn-connections.html) in the *Amazon VPC User Guide*\.
+ For more information about the components of a VPN connection, see [VPN Connections](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPC_VPN.html#VPN) in the *AWS Site\-to\-Site VPN User Guide*\.

 To protect against a loss of connectivity if your customer gateway becomes unavailable, you can set up a second VPN connection\.
-For more information, see [Using Redundant VPN Connections to Provide Failover](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_VPN.html#VPNConnections)\.
+For more information about redundant connections, see [Using Redundant VPN Connections to Provide Failover](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPNConnections.html) in the *AWS Site\-to\-Site VPN User Guide*\.

 ### Your Role<a name="YourRole"></a>

 Throughout this guide, we refer to your company's *integration team*, which is the person \(or persons\) at your company working to integrate your infrastructure with Amazon VPC\.
 This team \(which may or may not consist of you\) must use the [AWS Management Console](http://aws.amazon.com/console) to create a VPN connection and get the information that you need for configuring your customer gateway\.
-Your company might have a separate team for each task \(an integration team that uses the AWS Management Console\.
+Your company might have a separate team for each task \(an integration team that uses the AWS Management Console\)\.
 They might have a separate network engineering group that has access to network devices and configures the customer gateway\.
 This guide assumes that you're someone in the network engineering group who receives information from your company's integration team so you can then configure the customer gateway device\.

 ## Overview of Setting Up a VPN Connection<a name="Summary"></a>